-Outstanding amongst the family at this time was Sir Stephen Soame (c.1540-1619), an English merchant and politician who sat in the House of Commons in 1601, Lord Mayor of London in 1598; Sir Peter Soam, Lord of...
-Another 37 words (3 lines of text) are included under the topic Early Soam Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Stephen Soame (c.1540-1619), an English merchant and politician who sat in the House of Commons in 1601, Lord Mayor of London in 1598; Sir Peter Soam, Lord of the Manor of Berkesden, county Suffolk; Sir Thomas Soame (1584-1671), an English politician who...
+Another 53 words (4 lines of text) are included under the topic Early Soam Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Soam family to the New World and Oceana